Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 Booking: Probably a good idea but not always necessary, particularly at lunch.

 How to get there: About 5 minutes' walk from the pantheon.
-With your back to the pantheon, walk straight away from it along Via del Pantheon (or via della Rosetta.)
-You will come to Piazza della Maddalena.
-Keep walking on Via della Maddalena.
-Take it all the way until you come to the end of it (you will see Grom gelateria on the left.)
+With your back to the pantheon, walk straight away from it.
+Keep walking straight on Via della Maddalena.
+Take it all the way to the end (you will see Grom gelateria on the left.)
 Make a quick left (onto Via degli Uffici del Vicario), and then a quick right again and keep going on Via Metastasio.
 Continue until you reach Piazza di Firenze.
-Obikà is hard to miss!
+Obicà is hard to miss!

 Details: Largo del Teatro Valle 4.
 Open daily from 1pm - 2am, Sundays for brunch (except in summer.)
 2 for 1 special, with dj, on Tuesday evenings 7-10pm.